Privacy Policy

 We do not collect any data about you from other sources.

-Our Service may contain links to other sites that are not operated by us.
-If you click on a third-party link, you will be directed to that third party's site.
-We strongly advise you to review the Privacy Policy of every site you visit.
-We have no control over and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.
+Our Service may contain links to other sites that we do not operate.
+If you click on a third-party link, you will be directed to that third-party’s site.
+We strongly advise you to review every site’s privacy policy.
+We have no control over and assume no responsibility for third-party sites or services’ content, privacy policies or practices.

 5. How do we use your personal data?

 The main reason for us to use your personal data is to satisfy your request to subscribe to our email updates.
-These updates will provide you with information about the latest news about our services.
-Collected data can be used for following purposes as well:
+These updates will provide you with the latest news about our services.
+Collected data can be used for the following purposes as well:

 • To provide and maintain the Service.